You learn something new every day (hopefully…)

 Ever had a ‘fridge that slowly over time gets warmer and warmer?

-Here’s a handy tip that may save you roughly $94 on a service call….
+Here’s a handy tip from commercial bench top fridge that may save you roughly $94 on a service call….

 If the freezer is cold, but the refrigerator isn’t, you have an air flow problem.